 Overseas Qualifications Assessment

-The AACA is the authority nominated by the commonwealth government of Australia for assessing overseas architecture qualifications for the purpose of migration to Australia under the Australian Government Skilled Migration Program, for the occupation ‘Architect’, ANZSCO code 232111.
+The AACA is the authority nominated by the Commonwealth government of Australia for assessing overseas qualifications in architecture for the purpose of migration to Australia under the Australian Government Skilled Migration Program, for the occupation ‘Architect’, ANZSCO code 232111.

 The two-stage OQA process is used to determine an overseas academic qualifications’ comparability with a current Australian accredited qualification in architecture.
 Once an applicant’s qualification has been deemed comparable they are eligible to undertake the Architectural Practice Examination (APE), successful completion of which is required before applying for registration as an architect with a state or territory architects registration board.

 A desk-based assessment of overseas qualifications in architecture.

 OQA Stage 2

 Once Resident in Australia